-Learning Resources; Soft Skills lab manual prepared by Dept. of H&S, AITS Rajampet Course Outcomes: Bloom's Level of Upon successful completion of the course, students will be able to Learning 1.
+Learning Resources: Soft Skills lab manual prepared by Dept. of H&S, AITS Rajampet Course Outcomes:

+Up on successful completion of the course, students will be able to Level of - Learning 1.
 Express themselves fluently in social and professional contexts.
 L4 2. make presentations confidently L5 3. face interviews confidently and to participate in meetings effectively L4 4. participate in group discussions confidently L4 5. write technical reports L4 6. lead a team as a manager of the group L5